Skip to navigation Skip to content

 A farm enterprise is the business associated with the farm land.

-An enterprise is described as being a business within the following industries:
+An enterprise is described as a business within the following industries:

 Exclusion

-Forestry is not considered to be an activity falling within the above industries.
+Forestry is not an activity that falls within the above industries.
 It does not meet the definition of a 'farm enterprise' for the purpose of FHA.
-Therefore, individuals who have a right or interest in land used wholly or mainly for forestry purposes do not meet the definition of a 'farmer'.
+Individuals with a right or interest in land used wholly or mainly for forestry purposes do not meet the definition of a 'farmer'.

 Significant labour